valtimo-platform/valtimo-documentation/extending-valtimo/plugin/custom-plugin-definition.md

 }
 ```

-The corresponding template file would look like this:
+The corresponding template file looks like this:

 #### **`sample-plugin-configuration.component.html`**
 ```angular2html